Cambodian genocide: Cham Muslims

 According to Ben Kiernan, the "fiercest extermination campaign was directed against the ethnic Chams, Cambodia's Muslim minority."
 Islam was seen as an "alien" and "foreign" culture that did not belong in the new Communist system.
 Initially, the Khmer Rouge aimed for the "forced assimilation" of Chams through population dispersal.
-Pol Pot then began using intimidation efforts against the Chams that included the assassination of village elders but he ultimately ordered the full-scale mass killing of the Cham people.
+Pol Pot then began using intimidation efforts against the Chams that included the assassination of village elders, but he ultimately ordered the full-scale mass killing of the Cham people.
 American professor Samuel Totten and Australian professor Paul R. Bartrop estimate that these efforts would have completely wiped out the Cham population were it not for the overthrow of the Khmer Rouge in 1979.
+In a Khmer Rouge official meeting took place in Sector 41, Kampong Cham province in 1977, a plan was proclaimed up to "smash enemies of the revolution", stating that "the enemies of the revolution are many, but our biggest enemy are Cham.
+So the Plan calls for the destruction of all the Cham people before 1980."
+More telegrams were sent from Pol Pot to local governments between 1978 and 1979 than usual and hastily ordered that the total eradication of the Cham must be achieved before 1980.

-The Cham began to rise in prominence when they joined the communists as early as the 1950s, with a Cham elder, Sos Man joining the Indochina Communist Party and rising through the ranks to become a major in the Party’s forces.
+The Cham began to rise in prominence when they joined the communists as early as the 1950s, with a Cham elder, Sos Man joining the Indochina Communist Party and rising through the ranks to become a major in the Party's forces.
 He then returned home to the Eastern Zone in 1970 and joined the Communist Party of Kampuchea (CPK), and he co-established the Eastern Zone Islamic Movement with his son, Mat Ly.
 Together, they became the mouthpiece of the Khmer Rouge and they encouraged the Cham people to participate in the revolution.
-Sos Man’s Islamic Movement was also tolerated by the Khmer Rouge’s leadership between 1970–1975.
+Sos Man's Islamic Movement was also tolerated by the Khmer Rouge's leadership between 1970 and 1975.
 The Chams were gradually forced to abandon their faith and their distinct practices, a campaign which was launched in the Southwest as early as 1972.